mjkraus/chit-chat/README.md

     // the client and server logic is divided by .isClient and .isServer.
 It is often organized by
     // dividing the logic into different folders.
-    // Need to explore the below if statement more to know what it is doing.
-    // I think it is sorting the messages from the DB based on the timestamp.
+    // It is sorting the messages from the DB based on the timestamp.
 This is how they are displayed
     // in our view

     if (Meteor.isClient) {